 The “Altered State” can be described as “An Altered state of consciousness, sometimes called non-ordinary states, include various mental states in which the mind can be aware but is not in its usual wakeful condition, such as during hypnosis, meditation, hallucination, trance, and the dream stage.”

 The ALTERED STATE has a direct connection to the now, Our lives before and after covid.
 An unexpected world changing event that transformed daily lives in various directions.
-The Zeitgeist basically transformed into the.
+The Zeitgeist basically transformed into the "Altered State".

 In terms of how we draw lines to the art exhibited, the ALTERED STATE describes a transformation from one state to another.
 Looking at both their works, the initial idea, or the elements shown, have resemblance with existing objects - while their art takes it to another state - keeping contexts partly alive, partly twisting it, always with a sensitive feeling of the artist's intention.
 The ALTERED STATE creates a certain freedom for objects to transcend their given meaning by making use of various elements, using the framework of animation/manga to create new worlds for the visitor to journey through.